natverse/neuprintr/README.md

 neuprintr
 =========

-The goal of *neuprintr* is to provide R client utilities for interacting with the neuPrint connectome analysis service. neuPrint is set of tools for loading and analyzing connectome data into a Neo4j database.
-You can find [neurprint](https://github.com/connectome-neuprint/neuPrint) on Github.
+The goal of *neuprintr* is to provide R client utilities for interacting with the neuPrint connectome analysis service. neuPrint is set of tools for loading and analysing connectome data into a Neo4j database.
+You can find [neuprint](https://github.com/connectome-neuprint/neuPrint) on Github.
 There is also a great python client available from Philipp Schlegel, [neuprint-python](https://github.com/schlegelp/neuprint-python) if that's your thing. neuPrint is currently being used for connectome analysis in aid of neuronal reconstruction efforts at Janelia Research Campus.
 Using this R package in concert with the [nat](https://github.com/jefferis/nat) ecosystem developed primarily by Greg Jefferis is highly recommended.

 Installation
 ------------